reinforced/Reinforced.Tecture/README.md

 # What is that?

-This is experimental architecture framework for business .NET applications.
+This is experimental architecture framework for business applications made on .NET platform.

 Reinforced.Tecture [is available on NuGet](https://www.nuget.org/packages/Reinforced.Tecture/) along with its dependent packages.